GabeStah/Airbrake.io/Copy/Language Page Rewrites/Ruby/text.md

 ### Dynamic Promise Callbacks

 Similar to promises found in JavaScript, `Airbrake-Ruby` provides `Airbrake::Promises`, which enable additional callbacks to be chained onto `Airbrake#notify` method calls.
-These callbacks will execute when the promise is either successfully resolved (a `notice` is sent) or is rejected (a `notice` is returned by the `Airbrake.io API`).
+These callbacks will execute when the promise is either successfully resolved (a `notice` is sent) or is rejected (a `notice` is returned by the `Airbrake API`).

 To create a callback when the promise is successful simply chain the `#then` method onto your `Airbrake#notify` call, with an appropriate code block to handle the `response` that is provided: